 Why omni channel customer service is important?

-Omni channel customer service means delivering a more cohesive, integrated customer experience, free of restrictions no matter how a customer reaches out.
-It allows a seamless transition between channels and has the same experience the whole way through.
+Omni channel customer service means delivering a more cohesive, integrated experience, free of restrictions no matter how a customer reaches out.
+It allows a seamless transition between channels and has the same engagement the whole way through.

 For example, customers can easily hop from their desktop to their phone and then walk into a physical store and experience similar service across the channels.